-Difference Between JMeter vs Gatling
+Difference Between JMeter and Gatling

-Apache JMeter tool is used for the purpose of load testing to analyze and measure the efficiency and performance of the services especially the services are web applications.
+Apache JMeter tool is used for the purpose of load testing to analyze and measure the efficiency and performance of the services, especially the services, are web applications.
 Its’ stable version was released in the month of September 2018.
 It was licensed under Apache License 2.0.
 The different types of services can be tested by using the Apache JMeter tool such as Web Services, HTTP, FTP, JMS, LDAP, generic processes or different TCP connections, etc. Apache JMeter tool has different plugins as features to implement complex features.
-These plugin features can be managed by using the Plugin Manager in Apache JMeter tool.
+These plugin features can be managed by using the Plugin Manager in the Apache JMeter tool.

 Gatling was founded by its’ CEO named Stephane Landelle.
-It was founded in the year July 2015.
+It was founded in the year of July 2015.
 It was first launched in the month of January 2012.
-It was purely written in Scala Programming Language which is having functional aspects.
+It was purely written in Scala Programming Language, which is having functional aspects.
 The latest release version was in the month of September 2017.
 Gatling Enterprise Software Company is a private based company.
 This testing tool is mainly for the purpose of testing different web services and web applications.

 Below is the top 9 difference between JMeter vs Gatling

-Key Differences between JMeter vs Gatling
+Key Differences Between JMeter and Gatling

-Both JMeter vs Gatling are popular choices in the market; let us discuss some of the major Difference Between JMeter vs Gatling:
+Both are popular choices in the market; let us discuss some of the major difference:

-- Apache JMeter is less efficient and effective to be used with odd GUI features that are difficult to use whereas Gatling has GUI as well as command-line features that provide efficient and effective outputs.
+- Apache JMeter is less efficient and effective to be used with odd GUI features that are difficult to use, whereas Gatling has GUI as well as command-line features that provide efficient and effective outputs.

-- Apache JMeter can support a large number of different protocols such as HTTP, HTTPS, JMS, and many other smaller protocols whereas Gatling has a small group of protocols supports such as HTTP, FTP, TCP, JDBC, JMS etc.,
+- Apache JMeter can support a large number of different protocols such as HTTP, HTTPS, JMS, and many other smaller protocols, whereas Gatling has a small group of protocols supports such as HTTP, FTP, TCP, JDBC, JMS etc.,

-- Apache JMeter has support for Distributed testing based on the master-slave architecture or in the distributed network whereas Gatling has only a single machine or host where it lacks in supporting the distributed testing.
+- Apache JMeter has support for Distributed testing based on the master-slave architecture or in the distributed network, whereas Gatling has only a single machine or host where it lacks in supporting the distributed testing.

 - Apache JMeter has better documentation standards and good contribution and has whereas Gatling does not have good documentation and features.

-- Apache JMeter has different explanations in its’ documentation such as Installation guide, References, Quick Start user manual, Issue Tracker document or list as either table or attachment and Tutorials lessons whereas Gatling has also these features but not of that much compared to JMeter.
+- Apache JMeter has different explanations in its’ documentation such as Installation guide, References, Quick Start user manual, Issue Tracker document or list as either table or attachment and Tutorials lessons whereas Gatling also has these features but not of that much compared to JMeter.